dmbarbour/wikilon/docs/ABCRT.md

 #### Lazy Computation?

 The concept of 'lazy' computations seems rather troublesome.
 The issues are: how should laziness interact with persistence, parallelism, distribution, substructural types, caching, termination, etc.?
 I haven't found an approach I find entirely satisfactory.
 A simplistic laziness option that I'm considering is this:

-* a block may be marked lazy by annotation, `{&lazy}`
-* when applied, that block returns a lazy future value
-* lazy futures may be forced by use of `{&join}`

-A lazy value might minimally be represented by a `lazy ([a→v] * a)` tagged pair.
-Unfortunately, this won't support *copying* of the lazy value (without copying the computation).
-But it would work for a linear or affine lazy value.
-Laziness with copying might need alternative features - state or caching.

-A lazy value informs the runtime/compiler/optimizer that a given function will ONLY be applied to a specific value.
-This can simplify partial evaluation.

- (relative to explicitly carting around a `(value, block)` pair) - is the opacity of the value, potential to optimize (to partially or wholly evaluate).
-Additionally, laziness as a future can be lifted easily to a one-off parallel computation, e.g. by a `{&par}` annotation.

-Explicit laziness does hinder some things, such as treating simple lists as streams.
-But this isn't a big problem.
-I don't really want to encourage too much use of laziness.
-It might prove favorable to model incremental computation explicitly in terms of command sequences, streams, continuation passing style, etc..
-Unlike parallelism, laziness is not essential for performance or scalability, just occasionally convenient.
+        {&lazy}     ([a → b] * e) → ([a → (future b)] * e)
+        {&join}     ((future a) * e) → (a * e)

+The block is marked lazy.
+When applied, the block returns future result.
+This result may be joined normally.
+Under the hood, a linear or affine future could be represented by a trivial `(block * value)` pair internally, while a copyable future might use the same representation until copied, at which point it might be evaluated or (if that fails) upgraded to a parallel future.

+Lazy futures are useful for optimization and performance roles.
+Compared to explicit `(block * value)` pairs, lazy values indicate their value is a consequence of a specific computation, that the block and value are tightly coupled, which simplifies partial evaluations.

+*Note:* Futures are algebraic types.
+Hence, applying `{&lazy}` twice to a block will have different behavior than applying it only once.
+But the wikilon runtime will probably optimize for the case where only a single evaluation-mode tweak is applied.

 ### Arrays or Compact Lists